JL907/Sett/README.md

 * Fixed an issue where Lethal Tempo changes didn't go through from last patch
 * Fixed an issue where The Show Stopper bonus damage was still proccing on hit effects
+* The Show Stopper's bonus damage is now unaffected by items

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">